Privatecoder/seplos-mqtt-remote-rs485/README.md

 ## Connecting the serial device to one or multiple battery packs:

-When using one pack only, connect your Inverter to the CAN-port and your RS485 device directly to one of the two RS485-ports.
+When using one pack only, connect your Inverter to the CAN-port and your RS485 device directly to one of the two RS485-ports; no adapter/splitting/crimping involved.

 For **multiple packs**, it is suggested to crimp your own cable(s) like so: